informatrix/informatrix.github.io/_posts/2016-12-01-End-To-End-Object-Detection.md

 Two ways of achieving scale invariant object detection:
 * `brute-force` learning: each image is processed as a pre-defined pixel size during both training and testing.
 The network must directly learn scale-invariant object detection from the traning data.
 * `image pyramids`: providing approximate scale-invariance to the network through an image pyramid.
 Figure out implementation detail.

+Why we need the distributed training?
+If one model need to train more than one hours, then it's prohibitable to try many different methods or functions which may improve the model.

+Another Trick: Truncated SVD for faster detection (Approximation idea).

+Exact model & approximated solution vs. Approximated model &exact solution